bordercore/bordercore-ai/README.md

 # Installation

-The code is divided into two components: a webapp and an API.
-These can be and often are run on two different systems.

-## Webapp

-To install the webapp, first create and activate a virtual environment.
+First create and activate a virtual environment.
 Then:

 ```bash
 pip install requirements.txt